sebastianv1/gigster-payments/README.md

   [Linux](https://docs.mongodb.com/manual/administration/install-on-linux/)

   [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
-2. Follow the instructions above to install and then run MongoDB on your machine in a terminal.
+2. Then follow the steps below the installation instructions to run MongoDB on your machine in a terminal.

 ### Running the project:
 1. Open up a new terminal and `cd` into the root directory of this project.